A Short Survey on Business Models of Decentralized Finance (DeFi) Protocols: DeFi Business Model

 \section{DeFi Business Model}

-We now synthesize the business models reported and give a first general DeFi business model framework.
-This framework involves different actors and actions with their naming conventions.
+We synthesize the business models reported and give a first general DeFi business model framework (Fig. \ref{fig:generalization}).
+This framework involves different actors and actions with their naming conventions (Table \ref{tab:sok}).

-\begin{itemize} \item[\bf DeFi Protocol] with multiple facets - Lending, AMM, or Yield Aggregator - provides open, non-custodial, permissionless, and composable financial services in exchange for a small fee.
-The fee is accrued to any asset movement, for example, borrowing assets, swapping assets, or movements that yield profits. \item[\bf Investor] this actor is willing to hold the underlying protocol risk, such as protocol misbehavior, impermanent loss, or rug-pulls, in exchange for a passive income.
-The Investor mainly deposits his assets and provides liquidity to the financial service.
-Usually, this figure has a \textit{passive} role: He waits until the return rate satisfies the risk held.
-The Investor is also known as Lender, Liquidity Provider, or Vault User. \item[\bf User] Different from the Investor, the User usually exploits the protocol on the fly, and he never waits for any long-term response.
-This actor moves asset - borrowing or swapping -, and thus pays interest rates to the protocol.
-This figure has an \textit{active} role - he uses the protocol, and he expects an immediate response.
-The User is also known as Borrower, Buyer, or Trader. \item[\bf Financial Service] a smart contract that lets the Investor and the User interact \textit{indirectly}.
-This actor is the core of the whole protocol: Locks the Investor assets, satisfies the User requests, and prevents protocol's misuse.
-Furthermore, it can behave as a User by leveraging other DeFi Protocols.
-Finally, it delivers yields and earnings to the Investor and DeFi Protocol.
-The smart contract in DeFi is usually known as Lending Pool, Liquidity Pool, and Vault.
-In the latter form, the smart contracts move assets to yield interest, thus paying some interest to the protocol. \end{itemize}
+\begin{enumerate}[leftmargin=0pt] \item[\bf DeFi Protocol] A set of smart contracts, with multiple facets---PLFs, AMMs, or Yield Aggregators.
+They provide open, non-custodial, permissionless, and composable financial services in exchange for a small fee.
+The fee is applied to any asset movement, for example, borrowing assets or swapping assets. \item[\bf Investor] This actor is willing to hold the underlying protocol risk, such as protocol misbehavior, impermanent loss, or rug-pulls, in exchange for a passive income.
+Therefore, he mainly deposits his assets and provides liquidity to the financial service. \item[\bf User] The user usually exploits the protocol on the fly, and he never waits for any long-term response---save for the case of Yield Aggregators, where the user is also an investor.
+This actor requests asset movements, and thus pays interest rates to the protocol. \item[\bf Financial Service] This actor is the core of the whole protocol: Locks assets, satisfies the assets movements requests, and prevents protocol misuse.
+Furthermore, it can behave as an investor by leveraging other DeFi Protocols.
+Finally, it delivers yields and earnings to the other actors. \end{enumerate}